Songs

 Click Here for tab for Take it Easy by The Eagles

-Here the acoustic guitars are taking on the role of rhythm, offering that nice and steady foundation for the electric guitars to play over.
-We only need 3 chords to play the majority of the song which are G, D, and C, then on the chorus, they also introduce the Em chord.
+Here, the guitars are taking on the role of rhythm, offering that nice and steady foundation for the electric guitars to play over.
+We only need 3 chords to play the majority of the song which are G, D, and C. Then on the chorus, they also introduce the Em chord.

 Photograph by Nickelback